FAQs

 -

 Pair programming will be structured in a driver/navigator way.
-This is where the pair alternates between the roles of driver and navigator at regular intervals (e.g. every half hour).
+This is where the pair alternates between the roles of driver and navigator at regular intervals (e.g., every half hour).

-The driver sits in front of the keyboard; their job is to actually code up the functions and solutions to the exercises.
+The driver sits in front of the keyboard.
+Their job is to actually code up the functions and solutions to the exercises.
 The low-level implementation details will be their responsibility.

 The navigator will be giving high-level directions to the driver, and will also be responsible for spotting mistakes in the driver’s code.